Tui Kamikamica

-Erevonu Tuicaumatalevu "Tui" Kamikamica (born 18 May 1994) is a Fijian professional rugby league footballer who plays as a forward for the Melbourne Storm in the National Rugby League and Fiji at international level.
+Erevonu Tuicaumatalevu "Tui" Kamikamica (born 18 May 1994) is a retired Fijian professional rugby league footballer.

 Early life

 Kamikamica was born in Taveuni, Fiji.
 He was raised in the village of Somosomo on the Fijian island of Taveuni, and played rugby union and was educated at Queen Victoria School, Nasinu in his youth.

 He was scouted by the Parramatta Eels while playing for the Fijian Schoolboys rugby union team in late 2012.